-Please monitor UTAC42D and listen for traffic from Ski Patrol team mates.
+Please monitor the simplex channel on the Silke Radio and listen for traffic from Ski Patrol team mates.
 They will contact a ham radio station to relay traffic if they cannot reach NCS with their radios.
 Please make sure you get their station name with the information you would gather if the traffic originated at your station.